-To see "What this guideline covers" and "What this guideline does not cover" please see the guideline scope: https://www.nice.org.uk/guidance/ng215/documents
+To see "What this guideline covers" and "What this guideline does not cover" please see the Stroke rehabilitation in adults scope.

-1.2 Methods
+2 Methods

-This guideline was developed using the methods described in the NICE guidelines manual as outlined in Table 1 below.
+This guideline was developed using the methods described in the NICE guidelines manual4 as outlined in Table 1 below.